AyrennC/simple-rectangle/README.md

 ## Requirements

-This is what I built it on, might work on other version as well
+This is what I built it on, might work on other versions as well

 `node ~14.16.0`